CANDELbio/mantis-viewer/docs/images/images.md

 ## Overview

-Mantis Viewer allows users to load and analyze sets of images, or 'image sets' that contain multiple TIFF files.
-Each TIFF should contain one or multiple greyscale images of markers from a tissue slide.
-The below animation gives a brief overview of opening an image set and interacting with the channel and image controls.
+Mantis Viewer allows users to load and analyze images composed of multiple grayscale layers or markers.
+Mantis supports loading these grayscale layers from TIFF files, each of which should contain one or multiple greyscale layers from a tissue slide.
+The below animation gives a brief overview of opening an image and interacting with the channel and image controls.
 See below for detailed instructions.

 <video width="640" autoplay="autoplay" loop="loop">
   <source src="{{site.baseurl}}/assets/videos/open_image_640.mp4" type="video/mp4">